Dumuzy/KeizerForClubs/docs/KeizerForClubs.EN.md

 -   In the beginning with *Start...* a tournament shall be created.
     Later you can switch to another tournament with *Start...*
--   Then at the bottom the three tabs can be selected: *Players*, *Pairings*, *Settings*.
+-   Then at the left the three tabs can be selected: *Players*, *Pairings*, *Settings*.
 -   In order to add participants, just write the name and rating into the table.
 Choose the status in the last column by clicking the